kernelci/kernelci-core/doc/schema-defconfig.rst

                 "type": "string",
                 "description": "Name of the kernel image created" },
+            "kconfig_fragments": {
+                "type": "string",
+                "description": "The config fragment used"
+            },
             "metadata": {
                 "type": "object",
                 "description": "A free form object that can contain different properties"